 As stated in Arizona Revised Statutes Section 13-1508, first-degree burglary is a class two felony if committed in a residential structure, and a class three felony if committed in a nonresidential structure or a fenced residential or commercial yard.
 Penalties include seven to 21 years in prison for residential first-degree burglary and two to seven years for commercial first-degree burglary.
 A person commits burglary in the first degree if that person violates the provisions of section 13-1506 or 13-1507 (as discussed above) and knowingly possesses explosives, a dangerous instrument, or a deadly weapon in the course of committing a theft or a felony.

 No matter the degree, burglary is a felony crime that carries severe penalties, including incarceration in prison.
 Defenses include:

-If you have been charged with first, second, or third-degree burglary in Phoenix, it is crucial to get an experienced burglary lawyer on your side without delay.
+If you have been charged with first, second, or third-degree burglary in Arizona, it is crucial to get an experienced Phoenix burglary lawyer on your side without delay.
 Call AZ Defenders today to schedule a free consultation.